ClearboxSystems/ng-computed/docs/01-introduction.md

 ## A comparative example

-In order to compare the `ng-computed` approach with vanilla AngularJS, let's build a (very) simple application.
+In order to compare the `ng-computed` approach with vanilla AngularJS, let's build a simple application.

+For this example we're going to be leveraging `ng-computed`'s automatic promise unwrapping and transformation functions to demonstrate a simple and easily understood implementation of a simple specification.

 ### Specification